utkarsharora100/ds/docs/COMBINED_SETUP.md

-# 🐳 Combined Frontend + Backend Docker Setup
+# 🐳 Method 2: Combined Frontend + Backend Docker Setup

+**This is Method 2: Web UI + Combined Docker**

 This setup combines the frontend and backend into a single Docker container for easier deployment.
+The web frontend runs inside Docker and is accessible via browser.

+**For Desktop GUI setup, see [HOW_TO_RUN.md](HOW_TO_RUN.md) - Method 1.**

 ## ✅ What's Fixed